ASC 606 Subscription & IFRS 15: How the new Revenue Standards will impact Subscription Companies

 The impact on subscription companies is unique and different.
 How you prepare for it comes down to how you structure your subscription offerings, the type of contracts you plan to sell, and how you want to recognize revenue.

-In 2014, the Federal Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued new standards for recognizing revenue from contracts with customers.
-The result of a years-long effort, these guidelines will be instituted in 2018 for public companies and 2019 for private firms.
+In 2014, the Federal Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued new standards for recognizing revenue from contracts with customers known as ASC 606.
+The result of a years-long effort, the ASC 606 guidelines will be instituted in 2018 for public companies and 2019 for private firms.

-The goal was to simplify and harmonize revenue recognition practices.
+The goal of ASC 606 was to simplify and harmonize revenue recognition practices.
 Currently, requirements for reporting revenue—a critical metric for evaluating a company’s financial performance—vary across different industries, jurisdictions and markets.
 These discrepancies create incongruent accounting results for economically similar transactions, rendering macro-level comparisons nearly impossible.

 The new standards are based on one overarching principle: Companies must recognize revenue when goods and services are transferred to the customer, in an amount that is proportionate to what has been delivered at that point.